ivanomatteo/codice-fiscale/README.md

 Calculation and data extraction on italian fiscal code (codice fiscale), with "omocodie".

-It also support diacritical character esapnsion (caratteri diacritici) for example:
+It also support diacritical character expansion (caratteri diacritici) for example:

 'Ä' => 'AE',  'ß' => 'SS'